-Licitra is precisely the type of teacher the McGreevey administration is proud to honor as part of the Milken Foundation national recognition awards.
+Lowe is precisely the type of teacher the McGreevey administration is proud to honor as part of the Milken Foundation national recognition awards.
 Her excellence in the classroom befits the Governor's 20-point plan for education reform plan.
 Lauding teachers who continue to provide quality education for students statewide is paramount.

-Licitra received the award during a surprise assembly Friday morning at her school.
-In addition to First Lady Dina Matos McGreevey, Commissioner of Education William L. Librera attended as well.
+Lowe received the award during a surprise assembly attended by Commissioner of Education William L. Librera at her school.